makoConstruct/termpose/README.md

 Which would make it very easy to detect literals by looking for terms that start with `'`.

 I hope I've been able to convince you that termpose is flexible enough for whatever data you want to express.
-To understand how easy it is to work with termpose, take a look at some of the APIs.
+To understand how easy it is to work with termpose, take a look at some the API intros listed above.